-Transferable: CSU, UC; GAV-GE:E2
+Transferable: CSU, UC: GAV-GE:E2

 An introduction to the GUI software applications using Microsoft Visual Basic .NET.
 This course will give students the opportunity to learn how to create applications using Visual Basic programming in the .NET framework.
 This course will show the students to use forms, boxes, buttons, labels, menus, scroll bars, and drawing objects.
 This course will show the students how to develop professional looking and deployable Visual Basic .NET applications.
 This course has the option of a letter grade or pass/no pass.
-This course may be repeated three times for credit.
 ADVISORY: CSIS 10 or equivalent.